-Double trouble (1807) in 19c.
-America was the name of a characteristic step of a rustic dance or breakdown, derived from slave dancing on plantations.
+Double trouble "twice the trouble" is by 1520s; in 19c.
+America it was the name of a characteristic step of a rustic dance or breakdown, derived from slave dancing on plantations.
 A double-dip (n.) originally was an ice-cream cone made with two scoops (1936); the figurative sense is by 1940.
 Double bed "bed made to sleep two persons" is by 1779.
 Double life "a sustaining of two different characters in life" (typically one virtuous or respectable, the other not) is by 1888.

 c.
 1200, doublen, "to make double; increase, enlarge, or extend by adding an equal portion, measure, or value to," from Old French dobler, from Latin duplare, from duplus "twofold, twice as much" (see double (adj.)).
 Intransitive sense of "to become twice as great" is from late 14c.